I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

-Neither one of us is very good at writing coding yet so we use a handful of different plugins on Living Low Key.
+Neither one of us is very good at writing code yet, so we use a handful of different plugins on Living Low Key.

-If you want something done with your site but don’t know how to do it, I guarantee there is a plugin that can make it happen.
+If you want something done with your site but don’t know how to do it, I guarantee a plugin can make it happen.

-Search Engine Optimization: This is a really important step and you should invest time in learning about Search Engine Optimization (SEO).
+This is a really important step, and you should invest time in learning about Search Engine Optimization (SEO).

-You need to be good at SEO in order for your blog to be found on search engines like Google and Bing.
+You need to be good at SEO and keyword research in order for your blog to be found on search engines like Google and Bing.